Uknowhowwedu

-"UKNOWHOWWEDU" is a song co-written and performed by American hip hop musician Bahamadia, issued as the second single from her debut studio album Kollage.
-In 1996, the song peaked at #17 on the Billboard rap chart but it fared better on the dance chart, where it peaked at #15.
+"Uknowhowwedu" is a song performed by American hip hop musician Bahamadia, co-written with Ski Beatz, and issued as the second single from Bahamadia's debut studio album Kollage.
+In 1996, the song peaked at number 17 on the Billboard rap chart and number 15 on the dance chart.

-"UKNOWHOWWEDU" contains samples of "The Chase, Part II" by A Tribe Called Quest and "Gucci Time" by Schoolly D. Since the song's release, it has been sampled in "Crush on You" by Lil' Kim, "Pumpin'" by Novy vs. Eniac, "Lyrical Terrorists" by Nujabes and "Rock On" by Absolute Beginner.
+"Uknowhowwedu" contains samples of "The Chase, Part II" by A Tribe Called Quest and "Gucci Time" by Schoolly D. Since the song's release, it has been sampled in "Crush on You" by Lil' Kim, "Pumpin'" by Novy vs. Eniac, "Lyrical Terrorists" by Nujabes and "Rock On" by Absolute Beginner.

 Music video

 The official music video for the song was directed by Brian Luvar.